-The Museum of Australian Democracy at Old Parliament House’s Strategic Plan for 2013-18 identifies our key objectives, priorities and measures of success.
+The Museum of Australian Democracy at Old Parliament House Strategic Framework for 2018-23 identifies our key objectives, priorities and measures of success.

-- Museum of Australian Democracy at Old Parliament House organisation structure (pdf)
+- Museum of Australian Democracy at Old Parliament House organisation structure [PDF, 107 KB]

 The Museum of Australian Democracy at Old Parliament House is committed to providing a supportive, inclusive and respectful work environment that recognises and values the diversity of all its employees and visitors.

 Senate Order on indexed lists of departmental and agency files

 On 14 November 1994, the Senate agreed to a motion by Senator Brian Harradine requiring all Australian Government departments and agencies to produce an indexed list of files every six months for tabling before Parliament.
 The production of the list is intended to make the operations of government more transparent to the Australian public.

 As part of the Government's ongoing commitment to give Australians greater access to relevant government information quickly and easily, the original Senate Order was amended in 1998 and now requires departments to also list these files on their websites.

 The lists are tabled twice a year, once in the Spring sittings and once in the Autumn sittings.

 - Spring sittings (files created in the preceding July to December)